WillStaniforth/Wine-Isles/Factions/Wine Havens/Kezarnog/Kezarnog.md

 Floor -2: Freshwater spring.
 Pumps carry water from here to level 1

-Floor -3: Under fort and Dunfeon Defenses from underground threats are housed here, the underguard have a rivalry with the army on Floor 3: Driving them both to devise more and more elaborate defenses and traps.
+Floor -3: Under fort and Dungeon Defenses from underground threats are housed here, the underguard have a rivalry with the army on Floor 3: Driving them both to devise more and more elaborate defenses and traps.
 The dungeon (prison) is housed here.

 Floor -4: Rofei Pasture.
 An underground fungal pasture, walled off from the rest of the underdark (hastily, from the look of it) houses the livestock of rustfeet.
 Rofei and cave turkey graze lazily in the pitch blackness.